ScootKit/scnx-docs/docs/scnx/account-and-billing/faq.md

 ### How do I set my billing address? {#billing-details}

 To set your billing address, please visit the [payment page](https://scnx.app/user/payments) on your dashboard.
-There, you'll find a Invoice-Data section.
+There, you'll find the invoice data section.
 You can enter your invoice details there.
 If you need an invoice re-generated, please contact [our staff](https://scnx.app/help).
 Please note: Depending on your entries, we might ask you to verify the details (as required by law in certain scenarios).
 If we find that you have abuse this (e.g. entered invalid addresses), we may disable this feature for your